ASCOMInitiative/AlpycaDevice/docs/source/roadmap.rst

 application.
 Otherwise the unhanded exception is logged and dismissed.
 If there is any possibility that the Python code can still run, it will.
 If the exception leads to a cascade of other exceptions, the Python will eventually die.
 This handler is installed during app startup :py:func:`app.main`.
-Have a look at this but don't change anything except the list of API endpoint class modules that :py:func:`app.init_routes` sets up.

 .. rubric:: Footnotes